jjhenkel/binnacle-icse2020/README.md

 Doing the above should produce the following file (containing a JSON encoding of the mined rules): `./experiments/2-automated-rule-mining/experiment/mined-rules.json`.

 For reference, we have included an example of the rules that should be mined at: `./experiments/2-automated-rule-mining/experiment/mined-rules-example.json`.

+**Note:** during testing, we've had issues with running this container on Docker installations that are running inside of a Virtual Machine (specifically, an Ubuntu VM, with Docker, on a Windows host).
+If you attempt to run this in a Linux VM, on a Windows host, and the container hangs, it's likely this issue.
+(We, unfortunately, have not found any reliable work-arounds for this issue.)

 ### RQ3 - Rule Enforcement